Aritz Solabarrieta

-Aritz Solabarrieta Aranzamendi (born 22 July 1983) is a Spanish former footballer who played mainly as a right midfielder, currently manager of Tercera Federación club CD Calahorra B.
+Aritz Solabarrieta Aranzamendi (born 22 July 1983) is a Spanish former professional footballer who played mainly as a right midfielder, currently a manager.

-Playing career

-Club
+Club career

 Born in Ondarroa, Basque Country and a product of Athletic Bilbao's prolific youth ranks at Lezama, Solabarrieta played only one full season for its first team, 2004–05, helping with 11 matches as the Basques finished ninth.
 His La Liga debut came on 13 November 2004 in a 2–1 home win against Villarreal CF, as he came on as a substitute for Andoni Iraola in injury time.

 Following a loan with neighbours SD Eibar of Segunda División, which ended in relegation, Solabarrieta was released by the Lions in December 2006 and resumed his career in the Segunda División B, starting with Atlético Madrid B. He retired in June 2015 at the age of 32, after two years with amateurs CD Aurrerá Ondarroa in his hometown.

-International
+International career

 Solabarrieta won 16 caps for Spain at youth level, including two for the under-21 side.
 His first appearance for the latter occurred on 17 August 2004, as he featured 22 minutes in a 1–1 friendly draw in France.